peter-woyzbun/querygraph/README.md

 ## Brief Introduction

+The basic building block of Query Graph are "query templates".
+A query template is a query written in the appropriate form/language, given the type of database it is intended for (e.g. SQL), augmented with "template parameters".

 A query graph is a directed, acyclic graph whose nodes each represent a single query on a database.
 When two nodes are connected, the data resulting from the parent node's query is used to "fill-in-the-blanks" of